-Customs regulations and the question of duty-free imports into Ireland can be important – if only to avoid delays and hefty fees when entering the country.
-Because the last thing you want on an Irish vacation is to starts off with a revenue officer asking you uncomfortable questions.
-So be prepared:
+Knowing the customs regulations and rules on duty-free imports into Ireland is important in order to avoid delays and hefty fees when entering the country.
+You have probably been dreaming of your Irish getaway for months, so the last thing you want is to start your vacation with a revenue officer asking you uncomfortable questions about what items you are bringing into the country.

-Know what goods you can bring into Ireland - duty-free and legal?
-How many cigarettes, bottles of wine, or “gifts” (the catch-all phrase for costly small items, including jewelry and similar)?
-Generally speaking, Irish customs regulations are very easy to grasp.
-And when you have to clear customs upon arrival in Ireland, this should thus be an easy feat, if you are playing by the rules.
+Generally speaking, Irish customs regulations are very easy to grasp so clearing customs will be easy if you are playing by the rules.
 But just what are the rules?
-Here is an overview of Irish customs regulations that pertain to the traveler.
+Here is an overview of Irish customs regulations that apply to all travelers.

 General Customs Information for Ireland

-Note that your nationality does not come into the equation - customs are only concerned with the movements of goods between countries, not by whom they are moved (with the exception of minors, who for instance have no allowance for alcohol and tobacco).
+Keep in mind that spot checks are still possible in the green and the blue channels, where customs are very good at spotting suspicious luggage tags.
+Note that your nationality does not come into the equation - customs are only concerned with the movements of goods between countries, not who is carrying them (with the exception of minors, who for instance have no allowance for alcohol and tobacco).

 Beware of Banned Goods!